kelseyhightower/kubernetes-the-hard-way/docs/kubernetes-worker.md

 # Bootstrapping Kubernetes Workers

-In this lab you will bootstrap a 3 Kubernetes worker nodes.
+In this lab you will bootstrap 3 Kubernetes worker nodes.
 The following virtual machines will be used:

 ```
 NAME         ZONE           MACHINE_TYPE   INTERNAL_IP  STATUS